 In a saucepan, mix together the cornstarch, sugar, and salt.

-Whisk in the coconut milk and simmer over medium-low heat, stirring constantly until the mixture thickens and is thoroughly cooked through, for about 6 minutes.
+Whisk in the coconut milk and simmer over medium-low heat, stirring constantly until the mixture thickens and is thoroughly cooked through, about 6 to 7 minutes.

 Remove the saucepan from the heat and pour the pudding into individual dessert cups or ramekins.

 Allow the pudding to cool off a bit before placing it in the refrigerator for at least 1 hour.

 - For a firmer tembleque: Let the pudding sit in the refrigerator for 2 hours so it sets completely, or even overnight if you want to unmold it for a more elegant presentation.

 - For a smoother texture: Strain the pudding before chilling to ensure it comes out perfectly silky with no clumps.

 - Use one part creamed coconut to five parts milk for a lighter version.